In memory of Victoria Carter

 That’s me, the old Whiz wrinkly in the photo.
 Too old to be a whiz-kid, too stubborn to stop trying.
 The name Oneoff?
 Well that came about because I used to design and print individual greetings cards.
-Now it’s one-off logos, T-shirts, and the odd web site.
-In 2009 I did the course and passed the exams to become a fully qualified City of London tour guide so you can have a one-off City walk too!
+Now it’s one-off logos and the odd web site.

 Are you a patriot?
 Do you feel gagged by political correctness?
 Being considered as racist for trying to be patriotic?
 Or just want some information about the patron saint of England?
 This is the place to go then.
 There is also a full list of our Kings and Queens, as well as some of my personal views.

 This page began as a brief history of the original “Square Mile” from Roman times onward, but as my interest grew, so did the content.
 My interest grew so much that in 2008 I joined a City University course to become an official City of London tour guide, and passed the exams in 2009

 ‘Ere, ‘ave a butchers at this, geezer.
 (Butchers hook - Look).
 You can pick up a bit of cockney rhyming slang, learn about today’s changing East End or see what we got up to as mischievous kids in Bethnal Green during the 1950’s.
 If you’re not old enough to remember the 50’s then have a look anyway, it might surprise you.

 If you are old enough to remember, then it may bring back a few nostalgic memories.